 The Customer Service Charter establishes the fundamental service standards that you can expect when dealing with us.

 Our Complaints Handling Policy has been developed with reference to the Victorian Ombudsman’s Councils and complaints—A good practice guide, February 2015.

-For more information on how to make a complaint, read the Victorian Ombudsman’s Tips for making a complaint to Victorian public sector bodies.
+For more information on how to make a complaint, visit the Victorian Ombudsman.